Understanding testosterone replacement therapy side effects and management

 Why testosterone drops: aging and disease

-In large population studies, about 10–20% of men over 40 have total testosterone under 300–350 ng/dL plus symptoms that fit hypogonadism.
-These men are the main group that may benefit from understanding testosterone replacement therapy and considering it as a treatment option.,[3]
+In large population studies, about 10 to 20% of men over 40 have symptoms consistent with hypogonadism along with low or borderline morning testosterone values.
+These men are the main group that may benefit from understanding testosterone replacement therapy and considering it as a treatment option.[3]

 Testing and thresholds: when TRT makes sense